kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ##################

 This guide covers the details of geo data management and retrieval in rasdaman.
 The rasdaman Array DBMS is domain agnostic; the specific semantics of space and time is provided through a layer on top of rasdaman, historically known as *petascope*.
-It offers spatio-temporal access and analytics through APIs based on the OGC data standard *Coverage Implementation Schema* (CIS) and the OGC service standards *Web Map Service* (WMS), *Web Coverage Service* (WCS), and *Web Coverage Processing Service* (WCPS).
+It offers spatio-temporal access and analytics through APIs based on the OGC data standard
+*Coverage Implementation Schema* (CIS) and the OGC service standards *Web Map Service* (WMS), *Web Coverage Service* (WCS), and *Web Coverage Processing Service* (WCPS).

 ..
 NOTE::
    While the name petascope addresses a specific component we frequently use the name *rasdaman* to refer to the complete system, including petascope.

+.. _ogc-overview:

 OGC Coverage Standards Overview
 ===============================